Quick Pitch (TV series): Hosts

-In 2009 and 2010, Quick Pitch was exclusively a single-host program with Hazel Mae hosting Sunday-Thursday and Matt Yallof hosting Friday and Saturday.
+From 2009 to 2010, Quick Pitch was primarily hosted by Hazel Mae, with Matt Yallof also hosting.
 For the 2011 season, Mae and Yallof moved to a new afternoon program, The Rundown.
 Newly hired anchor Paul Severino anchored the Monday and Wednesday editions of the show in 2011, and fellow newly hired anchor Ahmed Fareed anchored Thursday-Sunday that same year.
 Lisa Kerney served as a frequent Sunday night and fill-in anchor in 2011.
 With the addition of several new reporters, the hosting work of Quick Pitch was split between five different anchors in 2012, including Fareed, Severino, Greg Amsinger, Scott Braun, and Alanna Rizzo, with Sam Ryan acting as a fill-in anchor.

 Due to the typical lack of MLB Tonight on Tuesday nights in 2011 because of doubleheader live game coverage, MLB Network used an anchor-analyst format for Quick Pitch on the Tuesday edition, which was nicknamed "Two-fer Tuesday" for this reason.
 Greg Amsinger hosts and Dan Plesac provided analysis for the first edition, then different combinations subsequently.

 On June 23, 2011, Quick Pitch experimented with a "Three-fer Thursday" version of Quick Pitch in which host Ahmed Fareed was joined by analysts Dan Plesac and Harold Reynolds.
 The most likely reason for this experiment was the short 5-game MLB schedule on that particular day, resulting in a lack of highlights to air.
 Since the show runs for a full hour regardless of the number of games, the analysts filled up time in the show with in-depth discussion and analysis.
 In previous years, this extra time had to be filled by long-form recorded segments due to the single-host format of the show.
 Having analyst(s) on the program has been common since mid-2011; analyst(s) host the show alongside an anchor one or twice each week, usually on Wednesdays and/or Thursdays.
 The other days of the week still feature solo-anchored editions of the show.